-A gorgeous holiday braid, with a crunchy almond crust and a soft, fluffy crumb.
-Make it plain or add cranberries, chocolate chips, or spices for a more festive look.
-It can be made ahead and frozen.
+This is a gorgeous holiday braid with a crunchy almond crust and a soft, fluffy crumb.
+You can make it plain or add cranberries, chocolate chips, or spices for a more festive look.
+It can also be made ahead and frozen.

 I love simple loaves of bread, especially when they are lightly sweetened.
-It turns out I have a thing for these types of recipes, especially if they're braided, like the Finnish pulla or the cinnamon sugar challah.
+I have a thing for these types of recipes, especially if they're braided, like the Finnish pulla or the cinnamon sugar challah.

-And now this simple braid with a crunchy topping of almonds and coarse raw sugar - which looks like broken styrofoam bits lol - and pure almond extract with lemon and vanilla in the dough.
-Aren't you glad you can add it to your collection?
+And now, we have this simple braid with a crunchy topping of almonds and coarse raw sugar—which looks like broken styrofoam bits, I know—and the dough with pure almond extract, lemon and vanilla.

 Follow these easy steps for braiding this dough.